gatewayd-io/docs/pages/04-developing-plugins/01-plugin-developers-guide.md

-# Plugin Lifecycle
+# Plugin Developers Guide

 The usage of plugin from the user perspective is described [here](../03-using-plugins/01-plugins.md), which will give you a good overview of how plugins work.
 The [lifecycle](../03-using-plugins/01-plugins.md#lifecycle) of a plugin is described on the same page.
-This page will describe the lifecycle of a plugin from the developer perspective.
+This page is a guide for plugin developers.

+## Overview

 Follow these steps to create a plugin: